How to Create or Refine a Content Marketing Strategy

 Measuring content marketing is a real pain point and often a source of contention among stakeholders.
 Revenue growth from content is a lagging indicator of success since almost no readers will be ready to buy immediately.
 There isn’t a perfect way to attribute content to revenue, but here are a few things to think about:

-• Running a site in a sub-folder as opposed to subdomain makes it easier to attribute signups in Google Analytics.
+• Running a site in a sub-folder as opposed to a subdomain makes it easier to attribute signups in Google Analytics.

 • Don’t try to make a 1:1 connection between reading a single post and signing up.
 Shoot for something more holistic, like tracking all behavior in the 90 days leading to the signup.